dsc-courses/bpd-reference/docs/statistical-inference/permutation_test.md

 :::info Conclusion
 * Under the null hypothesis, we rarely see a difference greater than the observed value.
 * Therefore, we **reject** the null hypothesis: the evidence implies that the two groups do not come from the same distribution.
-* Still, we cannot conclude that species causes a different weight because there may be other factors at play.
+* Still, we cannot conclude that species causes a different weight because there may be other confounding variables.
 :::

 ---